 10. They often like seeing others suffer as they have suffered.

 These characteristics of a bitter woman make her seem heartless and cruel – even possibly a lost cause – but that’s not at all the case.
 A bitter woman is one who needs to reclaim what she lost in past.

 No, it’s not easy to deal with, if you’re a caregiver or close family member or friend of a bitter woman.
-But when we view bitterness through the lens of love and understanding, we can have some compassion for it.
+But when we view bitterness and resentment through the lens of love and understanding, we can have some compassion for it.

 What is the opposite of bitterness?

 - ability to roll with the punches

 If you’re thinking this sounds like characteristics of the divine feminine, you would be right!